zchee/golang-wiki/GerritAccess.md

 To request approver access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
 See below.

 As an exception to the usual rules, the usual approvers group does not have Code-Review and Trust voting ability in the x/website repo.
 There, those votes are limited to Go team members working at Google.
-This restriction exists for supply chain security reasons, because commits to x/website are automatically go live on https://go.dev/, which serves Go binary downloads.
+This restriction exists for supply chain security reasons, because commits to x/website automatically go live on https://go.dev/, which serves Go binary downloads.

 ## Running Trybots ("may-start-trybots")